 This committee looks at the overall state of the council’s finances on at least a quarterly basis, considers recommendations made by internal audit and external agencies such as the Audit Commission as well as monitoring the performance of internal audit.

-The main purpose of the Regulatory Board is to determine planning applications and issues relating to building control.
-Most planning applications are determined by planning officers and not by the Regulatory Board.
-The planning applications that are referred to the Regulatory Board for determination are usually major applications, contentious planning applications and applications referred by either a planning officer or a Councillor.
-The board meets 11 times a year to determine planning applications and building control.
+The main purpose of the Planning Committee is to determine planning applications and issues relating to building control.
+Most planning applications are determined by planning officers and not by the Planning Committee.
+The planning applications that are referred to the Planning Committee for determination are usually major applications, contentious planning applications and applications referred by either a planning officer or a Councillor.
+The Committee meets 11 times a year to determine planning applications and building control.

-The Board has also delegated some of its responsibilities to three sub-committees.
+The Committee has also delegated some of its responsibilities to two sub-committees.

 Gravesham Joint Transportation Board